jankais3r/Unistellar-eVscope-research/README.md

 We see 4 partitions.
 Partition 1 and 2 are identical, and one of them likely acts as a fallback in case of a failed firmware update.
 Partition 3 contains a fairly large (3.4GB) SQLite database called `afdstarmap.db`, which holds information about objects in the sky.
 This database is used by the telescope to figure out where it should point itself.
 The 4th and largest partition is also the only one that is used for storing user data, e.g. observations that can be later uploaded to Unistellar for research purposes.

 Partitions 1 & 2 are the ones we'll focus on first.
 We see a fairly standard setup for a Raspberry-based device. `cmdline.txt` and `config.txt` are used for interfacing with the firmware and it's where you set low level hardware preferences for different system buses and/or features of the SoC. `evscope.dtb` contains a device tree, describing all the different hardware features of the board(s).
-You can browse the decompiled dtb file [here](https://github.com/jankais3r/Unistellar-eVscope-research/blob/master/other/evscope.dtb.txt).
+I've linked to the decompiled device tree in the hardware section.
 Then we have `evscope.fw`, which is the most important file of all - it contains the whole Linux system that powers the machine.
 Because the system is booted from a firmware file rather than a regular filesystem, runtime changes are not written back and the system is restored to its previous configuration on every reboot.

 Upon boot, Partition 3 gets mounted as `/media/ro`, while the user-data Partition 4 gets mounted as `/media/rw`.
 How do we know that?